Track mileage automatically

 - Driving from home to your second workplace

-The following mileage also does not count as business:
+The following mileage also doesn't count as business:

 - Hauling tools or instruments